 Furniture is an easy one, really.
 Most people would agree that painting or buying a black piece of furniture makes sense.
 This is another way or opportunity to punctuate your home.
 Here is my guest bedroom with black furniture against a black and white wallpaper.
 It definitely punctuates the space.
 I recently did a little room refresh in here and if you want to see those details, check out Guest Bedroom Refresh.

-Here is a cabinet that I painted with metallic charcoal paint and it can go anywhere in my house.
+Here is a cabinet that I painted with black metallic charcoal paint and it can go anywhere in my house.
 If you can’t commit to a whole room or wall or trim, try a small piece of furniture and see how you like it.
 To see the details of this DIY, check out Reinvented TV Cabinet: How to Paint Laminate Furniture with Metallic Paint.